Bayyleaff/git-homework-module-01/README.md

 THEN I find a concise, descriptive title**

 ## Notes:
-#1.
-First thing noticed was the link was broken.
+1. First thing noticed was the link was broken.
-    Fixed by adding "<div id= "search-engine-optimization" class="search-engine-optimization">"
+    Fixed by adding "class" item for the Search Engine Optimization
-#2.
-Second thing noticed was that the column to the right did not sit flushed with the text boxes.
+2. Second thing noticed was that the column to the right did not sit flushed with the text boxes.
     Fixed by updating box heights of the 3 items to the left until even layout is achieved.
-#3.
-Third item noticed was "Horison" wasn't the same color
-    Fixed by combining and kept consistent with coloring scheme
+3. Third item noticed was "Horison" wasn't the same color Fixed by combining and kept consistent with coloring scheme
-#4.
-Fourth item was house keeping css styles
+4. Fourth item was house keeping css styles
     Style control so that each itemized style would be directly follow the context in question.
 Formatted content from left to right.

 Checklist on Grading Criteria:
 $$

 Technical Acceptance Criteria: 40%
     Satisfies all of the preceding acceptance criteria plus the following code improvements:
         Application's links all function correctly.